Man painting the ground with red color to mark underground utilities

 • Alarm and signal systems

-While these utilities may not pose immediate life‑threatening danger, damage can still be extremely costly.
-A single fiber‑optic strike can disrupt service for businesses, hospitals, or emergency systems and result in significant repair claims.
+While these utilities may not present an immediate life-threatening danger, damage can still be extremely expensive.
+A single fiber-optic strike can interrupt service for businesses, hospitals, and emergency systems while leading to significant repair costs and downtime.

 Blue – Potable Water Lines